 Today we’re going to discuss how you can move your branding efforts into your communication channels: phone, email, direct mail, and bids.

 Because many contractors are running a one-person show, it’s easy to slip into communication habits that work well on the fly.
 This isn’t what’s best for the business in the long-run, though.
 To build a memorable, sustainable business you’ll want to begin branding whatever you can, as quickly as you can.

-Phone communication is hands down the most overlooked by contractors.
+Phone communication is hands down the most overlooked by contractors and should be a part of any brand communication strategy.
 Many calls are spur of the moment, or while on a site.
 This results in impromptu, off-the-cuff dialogue, which often isn’t polished and rehearsed.
 Answers of “hello” instead of “Joe Smith’s Contracting, how can I help you?” are frequent.
 Calls end with a short “bye”, when a “have a great day”, or “thanks for your service” is more likely what the customer was expecting to hear.

 The best thing you can do for your business’s communication skills is to write down a phone script.
 All calls vary to some degree, so focus on the most popular kinds of calls you receive.
 Rehearse the script a few times, and share it with anyone else who will be answering phones for you.

 Once a standard is created it’s easier to deal with deviations professionally and politely.
 Customers will give you more business if you take this communication seriously.

 This goes for voicemail, too.
 If you’re still using your personal phone to take work calls, your voicemail message should reflect your business.
 Include a greeting, your business name, typical hours, an apology for missing their call, and a time they can expect their message to be returned.

 Insert your brand into your email via a signature.
 This signature, when set up correctly in your email server, will attach itself to all your outgoing email.
 The basics of a signature are name, position/title, company logo and name, and contact information: email, phone number, and website.